akeeba/passwordless/README.md

 For PHP minimum version requirement please consult [the composer.json file](composer.json).

-MySQL (including compatible servers such as MariaDB) and PostgreSQL are supported but we only test our software with MySQL.
+MySQL (including compatible servers such as MariaDB) and PostgreSQL are supported, but we only test our software with MySQL.

 You will need a modern web browser with Web Authentication support and JavaScript enabled to use this plugin.